Ci2Lab/Michele_ASPIREv/README.md

 # Try demos using Jupyter Notebook

-The following Jupyter notebooks show how to use VIRASS for particular tasks, exlpaining step by step the functions.
+The following Jupyter notebooks show how to use VIRASS for particular tasks, explaining step by step the functions.

 ## Vegetation segmentation